basler/pypylon/README.md

 > * (*) The linux wheels for python 3.4 and 3.5 are not available on pypi.
     You can get them from [Github Releases](https://github.com/basler/pypylon/releases).
 > * (**) The linux binaries are manylinux_2_24 conformant.
-    This is roughly equivalent to a minimum glibc version >= 2.24
+    This is roughly equivalent to a minimum glibc version >= 2.24.
+    :warning: You need at least pip 20.3 to install them.
 > * (***) MacOS binaries are built for macOS >= 10.14 (Mojave)

 ## Installation from Source